DylanLRPollock/Monkey-Head-Project/README.md

 packages, while **manual** lets you pick specific packages and programs to install.

-This invokes `setup/Debian13/install.sh`, which updates `/etc/apt/sources.list` to Debian **Trixie**, installs Git, Node.js, Python 3, and Docker, then creates a virtual environment and preloads bundled data.
+This invokes `setup/Debian13/install.sh`, which updates `/etc/apt/sources.list` to the chosen release (either **Trixie** or **Testing**), installs Git, Node.js, Python 3, and Docker, then creates a virtual environment and preloads bundled data.
 Accept the license agreement when prompted.
 The project files are copied to `/opt/monkey_head`.

 ### macOS Installation